-ResetStopWatch(timer number)
+ResetStopWatch (timer number)

-Resets the given stop watch.
+Resets the given stop watch. timer number must be an integer greater than 0.

-ReadTextFile(filename,[unicode])
+ReadTextFile (filename, [unicode])

 Reads the given filename into an array of strings, one per line.
 If the unicode parameter is true, the file is treated as Unicode, otherwise it is treated as ANSI (i.e. 8-bit) text, which is the default.
 The resulting array can be used in two ways: